Mediterranean Islands: Malta, Sicily, Sardinia and Corsica

 Sicily is the largest Mediterranean Island.

-Sicily is the largest Mediterranean island, and in medieval times it was the stepping stone between Europe and Africa.
+The island of Sicily is the largest in the Mediterranean, and in medieval times it was the stepping stone between Europe and Africa.
 It has been invaded and fought over by Phoenicians and Greeks, Carthaginians and Romans, Goths and Byzantines, Arabs and Normans, Germans, Spaniards and the French.
 The island’s geography, topography and climate remain fixed, but the island’s art, architecture, cuisine, religion, education and government were influenced and altered by each conquest.
 Today, sardine and tuna fishing, along with tourism, are important local industries.

 Palermo, the capital